 - The following supporting evidence and/or documents should be submitted with your claim:

-- Dependency Documents - If not currently or have on record with VA, the original or copies of birth and marriage certificates and copies of divorce/death record terminating your prior marriages and those of your spouse.
+- Dependency Documents - If not currently on record with VA, the original or copies of birth and marriage certificates and copies of divorce/death record terminating your prior marriages and those of your spouse, if applicable.

-- Completed form - VA 21-687c for Declaration of Status of Dependents provides dependent information to VA; CU-VA suggests you send it with the above mention dependency documents.
+- Completed form - VA 21-687c for Declaration of Status of Dependents provides dependent information to VA; CU-VA suggests you send it with the above mentioned dependency documents.

 Once you are approved to be eligible by the Department of Veteran Affairs, a VA28-1905 will be mailed to you identifying that you have been approved for benefits and who has been assigned as a VA Case Manager for your individual case. ** The CU-VA cannot certify you for any courses until you have submitted this va form to our office.** The CU-VA will not identify you as a chapter 31 student until the properly completed VA28-1905 has been received by our office.